• What is Ergonomics & Human Factors?

 • Training time shortens

 This isn't about working harder, it's about removing barriers that prevent people from performing at their best.
-Small Ergonomic improvements often yield surprisingly large productivity gains because they eliminate the constant micro-adjustments and compensations workers make dozens of times per shift.
+Small Ergonomics improvements often yield surprisingly large productivity gains because they eliminate the constant micro-adjustments and compensations workers make dozens of times per shift.

 Safety: Reducing Workplace Injuries